loehnertz/rattlesnake/README.md

 --live (-l)     | This is the 'live-mode' which records audio and inverts it on-the-fly.
 --file (-f)     | This is the more basic 'file-mode' which expects a wave audio file (.wav) as the third argument.
 It then plays back the original file as well as the inverted audio to effectively cancel both out.
 --playback (-p) | This is the 'playback-mode' that does exactly what one would expect.
 It can be used to test an existing file. nth_iteration   | This argument is required and needs to be a number.
 It specifies on which nth iterations data is saved for calculating and plotting the results.
-The lower the value, the more precise the result.
+The lower the value, the more precise the results.

-Both modes are self-adjusting themselves during execution.
+Both noise-cancellation modes are self-adjusting themselves during execution.

 ## License